jaiherro/41080/README.md

 ## License

-This project is part of academic coursework and is subject to university policies regarding academic work.
+This project is part of academic coursework and is subject to UTS policies regarding academic work.